 Though little of Singapore’s original wilderness is left, growing interest in ecology has seen bird sanctuaries and parkland areas created, with new parks in the Marina Bay development as well as a series of connectors that link up numerous existing parks and gardens around the island.

 - Tread lightly and buy locally, avoiding (and reporting) instances where you see parts of or products made from endangered species for sale.
-On Peninsular Malaysia there’s a 24-hour Wildlife Crime Hotline (019 356 4194) you can call to report illegal activities.
+In Malaysia call the 24-hour Wildlife Crime Hotline (019-356 4194) to report illegal activities.

 - Visit nature sites, hire local trekking guides and provide custom for ecotourism initiatives.
 By doing so you’re putting cash in local pockets and casting a vote for the economic (as opposed to the purely ecological) value of sustainability and habitat conservation.

-- Sign up to be a voluntary forest monitor at Forest Watch (www.timalaysia-forestwatch.org.my), a project by Transparency International Malaysia.
+- Sign up to be a voluntary forest monitor at Forest Watch (www.timalaysia-forestwatch.org.my), a Transparency International Malaysia project.

-- Check out projects sponsored and promoted by Ecotourism & Conservation Society Malaysia (http://ecomy.org) and Wild Asia (www.wildasia.org) to learn more about responsible tourism in the region.
+- Check out projects sponsored and promoted by the Ecotourism & Conservation Society Malaysia (www.ecomy.org), Wild Asia (www.wildasia.org) to learn more about responsible tourism in the region.

-- Keep abreast of and support local campaigns by checking out the websites of organisations like WWF Malaysia (www.wwf.org.my) and the Malaysian Nature Society (www.mns.org.my).
+- Keep abreast of and support local campaigns by checking out the websites of organisations like WWF Malaysia (www.wwf.org.my), the Malaysian Nature Society (www.mns.my), EcoKnights (www.ecoknights.org.my), ECO Singapore (www.eco-singapore.org) and Green Brunei (www.green-brunei.com).